Kimberly Schildbach Therapy

 Can therapy help after infidelity or broken trust?

 Absolutely.
 Healing after betrayal is about facing the hurt head-on - letting your partner’s pain in, putting defensiveness aside, and showing them you truly feel it.
 The injuring partner gets space to speak honestly and responsibly about what happened and how it came to be.
 This is where real repair begins - when both partners feel seen, heard, and understood.
-We even have a model without our model called AIRM that helps us structure the sessions for maximum impact.
+We even have a model within the larger model of EFT called AIRM (Attachment Injury Repair Model) that helps us structure the sessions for this tender process.

 What if we’ve tried therapy before and it didn’t work?